arpitkatiyar1999/Country-Picker/README.md

 Where mobileNumber must be in the format of country phone code followed by the mobile number.
 For example, for India, use +919999999999.

+## Contributing
+We love seeing improvements to this project!
+Here's how to contribute to the project:-

+1. **Fork the Repo**: Click "Fork" on the main repository page to create your own copy.
+2. **Clone & Develop**: Clone your fork locally and make your changes.
+3. **Create a Branch**: Create a new branch for your specific contribution.
+4. **Commit & Push**: Commit your changes with clear messages and push them to your forked repository.
+5. **Pull Request**: Open a pull request from your branch to the main branch of the upstream repository.